 “Excellent job!
 You did that perfectly.
 I’m impressed!”

 The Greater Than Yourself approach truly has the power to change your life, the lives of others, and indeed the world.
 I encourage you to take the first step and read this book.
 You’ll be glad you did.

-Steve Farber is the president of Extreme Leadership.
-He is a
+Steve Farber is a